fix8mt/conjure_enum/README.md

 To user member functions, use `std::bind` to bind the this pointer and any parameter placeholders.
 If you wish to pass a `reference` parameter, you must wrap it in `std::ref`.

+This method is intended to be used where complex event handling is required, with predefined actions as methods, functions or lambdas.

 There are two versions of `dispatch` - the first takes an enum value, a 'not found' value, and a `std::array` of `std::tuple` of enum and invocable.
 The second version takes an enum value, and a `std::array` of `std::tuple` of enum and invocable.
 The last element of the array is called if the enum is not found.
 This version is intended for use with `void` return invocables.